Bridgetek/python-bt82x-dev/examples/ledclock/README.md

 ## LED Clock Example

+The program `ledclock.py` is included with uses the `sevensegment` snippet code to draw the LEDs.
+This does not support or show a time colon between the hours and minutes.

-The `ledclock.py` example demonstrates drawing multiple seven segment displays on the same screen.
+The `ledclock2.py` example demonstrates drawing multiple seven segment displays on the same screen.
 The script uses the `ext-sevenseg` extension to draw the seven segment displays.

 ### Extension